rory81/the_reading_list/README.md

 To create this file enter 'pip3 freeze --local>requirements.txt' in the terminal.
 A file is then generated and contains the underlining content:

 Click==7.0
+dnspython==1.16.0
 Flask==1.1.1
+Flask-PyMongo==2.3.0
 itsdangerous==1.1.0
+pymongo==3.10.0
 Werkzeug==0.16.0

 2. Procfile (note that there isn't an extension) : the Procfile is an instruction to Heroku as to which file is used as our entry point at the application.
 In other words, which file is used to call the application and run it.
 To create a Procfile enter 'echo web: python app.py > Procfile'.
-A file is created which contains the content: 'web: python app.py'.
+A file is created which contains the content: 'web: python3 app.py'.

 Do not forget to add the two files to GitHub, using the previously mentioned git add and git commit.